 Do you want to hang the artwork in a large room with an expansive blank wall or a small office with limited wall space?
 The size of the room will often determine the amount of art you’ll need and its scale.
 The style of the room should dictate what type of art you choose, whether it’s traditional or contemporary.

 Have an idea of where you want to hang it.
-If your space is small, try hanging something above a mantle, console table, or sofa.
+If your space is small, Picture Hangers Sydney recommends hanging something above a mantle, console table, or sofa.
 Consider using a large-scale piece as an anchor for a grouping above a console table or buffet in a larger space.
 If you have high ceilings and lots of wall space, try creating a gallery wall — it’s one of the most popular ways to fill up empty wall space in any room and can be adjusted over time as your collection grows.

 Consider Your Existing Decor